turbot/steampipe-mcp/README.md

 ## Open Source & Contributing

-This repository is published under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) (source code) and [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/2.0/) (docs) licenses.
+This repository is published under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 Please see our [code of conduct](https://github.com/turbot/.github/blob/main/CODE_OF_CONDUCT.md).
 We look forward to collaborating with you!

 [Steampipe](https://steampipe.io) is a product produced from this open source software, exclusively by [Turbot HQ, Inc](https://turbot.com).
 It is distributed under our commercial terms.
 Others are allowed to make their own distribution of the software, but cannot use any of the Turbot trademarks, cloud services, etc. You can learn more in our [Open Source FAQ](https://turbot.com/open-source).